durinfab/Home-Assistant-Config/README.md

 <img src="https://images-na.ssl-images-amazon.com/images/I/616XZ5csfNL._AC_SL1200_.jpg" width="150" align="left">

 As TV we are using a **Phillips 55PUS7503**.
 For the main facts, it features a 55 inch display and was build in 2018.
 Why Phillips?
-For a need little thing called Ambilight.
+For a neat little thing called "Ambilight".
 Basically the TV has build-in LEDs around the edge, facing the wall behind it.
 The purpose of them is to emulate an enlargement of the picture by displaying the same colors as the display show on the same position.
 From a Smart-Home perspective this TV features an API with allows remote control over the network.

 To integrate [this](https://github.com/nstrelow/ha_philips_android_tv) component.